Extractivism: Definition

 Extractivism is the removal of large quantities of raw or natural materials, particularly for export with minimal processing.
-The concept emerged in the late 1900s (as extractivismo) to describe resource appropriation for export in Latin America.
+The concept emerged in the 1990s (as extractivismo) to describe resource appropriation for export in Latin America.
 Scholarly work on extractivism has since applied the concept to other geographical areas and also to more abstract forms of extraction such as the digital and intellectual realms or to finance.
 Regardless of its range of application, the concept of extractivism may be essentially conceived as "a particular way of thinking and the properties and practices organized towards the goal of maximizing benefit through extraction, which brings in its wake violence and destruction".
+Guido Pascual Galafassi and Lorena Natalia Riffo see the concept as a continuation of Galeano's Open Veins of Latin America (1971).

 Neo-extractivism

 Extractivism has been promoted as a potential development path in which raw materials are exported and revenues are used to improve people's living conditions.
-This approach is called “neo-extractivism”.
-This transition to neo-liberal economies is rooted in a nation’s subordination to an emphasis on free trade.
+This approach is called "neo-extractivism".
+This transition to neo-liberal economies is rooted in a nation's subordination to an emphasis on free trade.
 In contrast to older forms of extractivism, neo-extractivism regulates the allotment of resources and their revenue, pushes state-ownership of companies and raw materials, revises contracts, and raises export duties and taxes.
 The success of neo-extractivism is debatable as the communities at the sites of extraction rarely experience improved living conditions.
-More commonly, the people at these sites experience worsened living conditions, such as in the cases of extraction from Indigenous communities in Canada’s boreal forest.
+More commonly, the people at these sites experience worsened living conditions, such as in the cases of extraction from Indigenous communities in Canada's boreal forest.
 Neo-extractivism has similarities to older forms of extractivism and exists in the realm of neo-colonialism.

+Criticism

+The term and its negative connotations have drawn comments from some economists and high-ranking officials in South America. Álvaro García Linera, Vice President of Bolivia from 2005 to 2019 wrote: